bhyland/ccsqa2025-play-at-home/README.md

 **The key benefit:** You get rapid feedback on compliance issues while you work, rather than discovering problems during formal review.

+### Further Exploration

+What I've described so far is a rather manual process - you need to upload, convert and move documents between the 'agents' and ask them to do their thing.
+Once you get familiar with the workflow you can start playing with various agentic tools to orchestrate and automate between the roles.
+For example, you could automate sending files between the QA/QC agents when changes are detected, update reports and display results.

+If you're interested in a workshop that explores these and other topics for building multi-agent QA/QC workflows for quality, let me know by [joining the waitlist](https://daily.haiqu.ca/ffl-workshop) and I'll notify you when workshop dates are available.

 ## Disclaimer

 **THESE MATERIALS ARE PROVIDED "AS-IS" FOR EDUCATIONAL PURPOSES ONLY.**